Universal-Debloater-Alliance/universal-android-debloater-next-generation/CONTRIBUTING.md

 sed -i 's/a/b/' resources/assets/uad_lists.json
 ```

-You should 📋copy-paste that cmd to the pull-request description.
+You should copy-paste that cmd to the pull-request description.
 This rule applies even if you use "proper" cmds such as `jq`, which safely edit structured data.
 And it also applies to AI, *especially* LLMs.

 This is required so that we can review your big patch without reading it.
 This improves [transparency](https://en.wikipedia.org/wiki/Transparency_(behavior)), which makes you more trust-worthy!
 Bonus points if you can provide a sequence of cmds that proves your patch contains exactly what you said it does.
 For the simple `sed` case, something like: